namje0/namje_shipwright/namje_ships/making_ships.md

 ### From Dungeon

-namjeShipwright templates support using dungeons. **This is the recommended ship format and has no limitations.**
+namjeShipwright templates support the `.dungeons` format. **This is the recommended ship format and has no limitations.**

 If you don't know how to make a dungeon in Starbound, [refer to this article](https://starbounder.org/Modding:Tiled)

-### From Table (WIP)
+### From Table

-This framework comes with the ability to serialize your in-game ship into a table, which can be further turned into a string that can be used in place of a dungeon id. namjeShipwright will build the ship from the table.

-Temporarily, the item `namje_saveshiptemplate` can be used to save your ship to `starbound.config`.
-Copy the ship template from there and use it as the `ship` in your .namjeship file.

-Limitations:
-- Wiring is not supported.
-This is a Starbound limitation.
+TBA

 ## Ship folder structure

-Copy one of the [existing ship folders in the framework](https://github.com/namje0/namje_shipwright/tree/main/namje_ships/ships/namje_startership) and replace it with your own dungeon and information.
-For best practices, the name of the template folder, dungeon, and json file should be consistent with the id set in your **ship.namjeship** file.
+The ship folder is pretty simple, review one of the [existing ships in the framework](https://github.com/namje0/namje_shipwright/tree/main/namje_ships/ships/namje_startership).

+The `ship.namjeship` file is required to create the ship template.
+Refer to the [template](https://github.com/namje0/namje_shipwright/blob/main/namje_ships/ships/template.config) for how to customize the ship's stats and information.

-Ship folders should have a **ship_preview.png** that is 1210 x 432 in size (or the same aspect ratio) for best results.
+Ship folders should have a `ship_preview.png` that is 1210 x 432 in size (or the same aspect ratio) for best results.

 ![Ship preview example](https://github.com/namje0/namje_shipwright/blob/main/namje_ships/ships/namje_startership/ship_preview.png)

-The most important part of a ship template is the **ship.namjeship** file.
-Refer to the [template](https://github.com/namje0/namje_shipwright/blob/main/namje_ships/ships/template.config) for how to customize the ship's stats and information.

 ## Ship licenses

-The primary method of obtaining and changing to a new ship in this framework is through ship license items.
+The primary method of obtaining ships in this framework is through ship license items.
-namjeShipwright will automatically generate ship licenses for any mod that **is loaded before this mod.** (unless you've disabled it for the ship)
+namjeShipwright will automatically generate ship licenses for any mod that **is loaded before this mod**, unless `auto_create_license` is false.

+The ship license appearance can be changed with `license_icon`.
+Remove it to use the default ship license appearance.

-This framework provides functionality for changing ships without licenses, so it is not required.
-You can also opt for making your own ship license instead of having it be generated.
+This framework also provides functionality for registering ships without licenses.

-The option to sell the ship license at penguin bay is provided for generated licenses.
-Other than that, you will have to implement your own method of acquiring them, either through a vendor or something else.
+Penguin Bay at the outpost is automatically patched to sell any licenses for ships that have `add_to_penguin_bay` set to true.